PeterWone/Antipodean/spike/Farewell.md

 > _You'll do fine.
 And before you ask how I know what you're feeling, you're full of nanites that tell me everything from hormone levels to pituitary action, because on their own they can't make holistic health assessments.
 I process it and instruct them, and as a bonus I have a pretty good read on your mood._

-She grinned.
+Sophia grinned.
 "He did tell me you were a manipulative little minx."

 > _That's ridiculous.
 I'm not little._
 >
 > _You'll do fine.
 Quit second guessing yourself and just be, O child of dog._

 She sank into herself, mind still, enjoying the coffee and the warmth of the rekindled flame.
-Far beneath the surface, fury unquenched glowed hot, banked coals waiting to be raked and fed.
+Far beneath the surface, fury unquenched glowed hot.
+Not banked coals waiting to be raked and fed, tractable and civilised.
+Magma, wild, ungovernable, ready to cleave the earth and blacken the skies, unflinching of the cost.